-- The statewide degree/certificate completion rate for all California community colleges based on the recent cohort of Fall 2012 is 29.45%.
-For more information, please visit mendocino.edu and click on the Student Right to Know button under Institutional Research. - The statewide transfer percentage for all California community colleges based on the most recent cohort of Fall 2012 is 10.09%.\
+- The statewide degree/certificate completion rate for all California community colleges based on the recent cohort of Fall 2013 is 29.30%.
+For Mendocino College, the degree/certificate completion rate on the recent cohort of Fall 2013 is 23.31%.
+For more information, please visit mendocino.edu and click on the Student Right to Know button under Institutional Research. - The statewide transfer percentage for all California community colleges based on the most recent cohort of Fall 2013 is 10.32%.
+For Mendocino College, the transfer percentage for the most recent cohort of Fall 2013 is 12.71%.